 4. Do something meaningful.
 Find something you enjoy.
 Get involved in an activity that feels important to you.
 It may be athletic, political, spiritual, or a social cause where you can volunteer.
 Look for something that gives you a sense of purpose.

 5. Be creative.
 Direct your focus into something constructive.
 Rediscover your strengths.
 If you have a long-lost talent or interest, dive back into it.
-Listening to music, learning to play an instrument, trying painting, dancing, singing, writing, keep trying new things to you discover what you enjoy, so many online resources and courses.
+Listening to music, learning to play an instrument, trying painting, dancing, singing, writing, keep trying new things to you discover what you enjoy.
+There are so many online resources and courses.

-7. Get a good support system going, reach out to support groups with people who know what you’ve been through and how to help, friends and family if they are available.
-Not only for those who’ve been through trauma at the hands and mind of a narcissistic, but also local online support groups about the virus.
+7. Get a good support system going.
+Reach out to support groups with people who know what you’ve been through and how to help, friends and family if they are available.
+Not only for those who’ve been through trauma at the hands and mind of a narcissistic but also for local online support groups about the virus.

 8. Get organised.
 Slowly and step by step, set a new goal.
 De-cluttering your home can give you a clearer mind, creating that routine to help you stay on course.
 This might take willpower.
 Prove to yourself that you have the willpower.